How do solar panels work?

 Are solar panels recyclable?

 Yes, solar panels are recyclable.
-Approximately 85 to 95% of a solar panel's materials (glass, aluminum, silicon, copper) can be recovered and recycled.
+Solar panels are about 90 percent recyclable by mass, according to the Canadian Renewable Energy Association.
 Canada's solar recycling infrastructure is developing alongside the growing solar industry, and several programs now accept end-of-life panels.

 Solar panels last 25 to 30+ years, so recycling is a future consideration rather than an immediate one.
-The solar industry is actively developing more efficient recycling processes.
+The Canadian Renewable Energy Association reports that solar panels are about 90 percent recyclable by mass.
 When your panels eventually reach end of life, the valuable materials (silver, silicon, copper, aluminum) provide economic incentive for recycling.
 Firefly Solar stays current on recycling options and will help guide customers through responsible disposal when the time comes.

 How much does a solar battery cost in Canada?

-Solar battery systems in Canada typically cost $10,000 to $20,000 depending on capacity and configuration.
+Solar battery systems in Canada typically cost $10,000 to $20,000 depending on capacity, configuration, and which loads you back up.
 Firefly Solar installs multiple battery systems, including the Tesla Powerwall 3 (our most popular choice), EP Cube, and Hoymiles systems.
 Batteries can be added to new or existing solar installations.

 As a certified Tesla Powerwall installer and certified EP Cube installer, Firefly Solar helps you choose the right battery for your needs and budget.
-The cost of battery storage has dropped significantly in recent years and continues to decline.
-When evaluating battery cost, consider the value of backup power during outages, potential savings from time-of-use rate optimization, increased energy independence, and protection against future electricity rate increases.
-In BC, the new BC Hydro rebate (up to $5,000 for Peak Saver-enrolled batteries, starting April 2026) makes battery storage even more accessible.
+When evaluating battery cost, consider the value of backup power during outages, potential savings from time-of-use rate optimization, and increased energy independence.
+In BC, battery rebate amounts, dates, and eligibility are published by BC Hydro, and we confirm the current rules during design.

 How long can a solar battery power my home?